StackExchange/dnscontrol/docs/_providers/namecheap.md

 {%endhighlight%}

 ## Activation
-In order to activate PI functionality on your Namecheap account, you must enable it for your account and wait for their review process.
+In order to activate API functionality on your Namecheap account, you must enable it for your account and wait for their review process.
 More information on enabling API access is [located here](https://www.namecheap.com/support/api/intro.aspx).